 Plosive energy is fairly low-frequency energy.
 Engaging a microphone's high-pass filter (HPF) will often rid of the offending plosive frequencies.

-Some microphones have built-in high-pass filters to help combat the effects of the proximity effect and to help reduce low-end rumble.
+Some microphones have built-in high-pass filters to help combat the proximity effect and to help reduce low-end rumble.
 These HPFs can also be a saving grace for reducing and eliminating plosive pops in a mic signal.

 The aforementioned AKG C414 XLII has several HPF options @ 40, 80, and 160 Hz.